iDevRM/Channel-Chat/README.md

-# Slacker-Clone
+# Channel Chat
-A slack clone for my capstone project
+A messaging app similar to Slack

 This comes with the chat api server to run locally.